Intellectual property

 Please note: - This has to be performed proactivity.
 This will not happen by default.

-Your trademark already registered in China
+Your trademark is already registered in China

 Options available